chainengine-xyz/chainengine-sdk/README.md

     }
 ```

-### WalletLogin
+### Authentication
 If you want to authenticate the player using his wallet you can use this method.
-Right now ChainEngine supports MetaMask, Coinbase and WalletConnect.
+Right now ChainEngine supports MetaMask, Coinbase, Trust Wallet and WalletConnect.

 Important:
-- as we don't know how long the player will take to authenticate you should subscribe to the actions `OnWalletAuthSuccess` and `OnWalletAuthFailure`, these actions once fired will return the authenticated player data and the authentication error message respectively.
+- as we don't know how long the player will take to authenticate you should subscribe to the actions `OnWalletAuthSuccess` and `OnWalletAuthFailure`, these actions once fired will return the authenticated player data or the authentication error message respectively.

 ```csharp
     private void OnEnable() {